deoktr/pof/README.md

 You could also use most of the stagers to stage payload that are not built in Python.

-## Shortcomings

-Any obfuscation techniques that add code complexity will make the code run slower.
-For most usage this won't have an impact, and no one is using Python for speed anyway (at least I hope).

-Encoding, compression, encryption will slow the start of the programs, because it will first have to decode, de-compress, or decrypt it.

-Strings, numbers, builtin, obfuscators will make the code run slower, because they will add complexity to many parts of it.

-And finally the 'classical' techniques, names, definitions won't have an impact on the speed of the code, because they'll simply rename elements of the code.

 ## Install

-There are 3 installation options, with PIP, a virtualenv, or a Docker container.
+There are 4 installation options, with PIP, a virtualenv, a Docker container, or with Nix.

 ### 1. PIP